risavkarna/blog/ck5543zyd02gxmzs1mwcosghj.md

 ## Anarchitecture

-## Development in Post-Agile, Manager-less Teams
+## Development in Post-Agile, Managerless Teams

 Software teams often need a personnel as a bridge to the world of businesses and customers.
 However do they really need these bridging professionals who have likely never developed any non-trivial software to also *manage* enterprise software teams?
 Can a team, especially a software team, self-organize?